niemopen/niem-naming-design-rules/ndr6src.md

 An [atomic class](#def) always has at least one [attribute property(#def).
 In XSD, a complex type with simple content and no attributes represents a [Datatype](#49-datatype-class), not a Class.

-## 4.5 PropertyAssociation
+## 4.5 ChildPropertyAssociation

-An instance of the PropertyAssociation class represents the occurrence of a property in a class in a NIEM model.
-For example, the `nc:PersonName` class object in the NIEM core model cointains a PropertyAssociation object for the `nc:PersonMiddleName` property and the `nc:personNameCommentText` property.
+An instance of the ChildPropertyAssociation class represents an association between a class and a child property of that class.
+For example, `nc:PersonMiddleName` property and `nc:personNameCommentText` are two child properties of the 'nc:PersonType` class.

 | Name                  | Definition | Card | Ord | Range |
 | --------------------- | ---------- | :--: | :-: | ----- |